 Luxury cars account for 18.3 percent of all vehicle sales in the United States.
 Buyers are drawn to luxury vehicles for reasons including extra features, enhanced driving performance, and advanced technology.
 There’s also the prestige that comes with driving a car with a luxury nameplate that helps justify paying the extra cost.

 Regardless of the reason for owning a luxury vehicle, some states attract more luxury car buyers than others.
-In which states do the most drivers choose luxury vehicles? iSeeCars analyzed over 8.3 million car sales to find out.
+In which states do the most drivers choose luxury vehicles? iSeeCars.com analyzed over 200,000 one- to five-year-old cars on the road to find out.